The Macalope thinks he’s finally cracked the code.

 It’s possible, but does it warrant such one-sided fan fiction?

 According to Dawson, Chrome will be cheap and flexible.
 Did you know you can run software in Chrome right in the browser?
 The Macalope has been promised this pie in the still-mythical always-on Internet sky for years, yet somehow all the nice joints still have native applications on the menu.
-And the lousy ones.
+And

 Now, if the Macalope were ZDNet, this would be about where he’d break this column into a second page like Dawson did, because everyone knows that while browsers are powerful enough to run desktop-level applications, they can’t handle more than 500 words of a column at a time.